giacu92/Arduino-Reflow-Oven-Controller/README.md

 The board and all the electronics will be put inside a 3D printed box.
 This how it will looks like..
 ![Box](http://i63.tinypic.com/ae1bwy.jpg)

-# Testing the Processing serial controller:
+# PROCESSING Serial Controller
 I finally tested my serial controller written in Processing.
 The GUI for now contains the essential.
-It plot the temperature vs time graph respect to a standard profile.
+It plot the temperature-vs-time graph respect to a standard profile.
 Now time to tune PID to match thermal capabilities of my oven.
 ![GUI](http://i65.tinypic.com/2wqy1bp.png)
+UPDATE: The newer version of the Controller allows the user to draw a custom temperature profile and send it to the controller board.
+The profile can only be set in "IDLE MODE".
+Just choose the temperatures for each reflowing stage and hit "Set" button to send them to the microcontroller.

 This project is under continuous updating (July 2017).
 Contact me for anything :)